ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

 ![#run-workflow](images/run-workflow.png)

 You will see the workflow running and it should complete succesfully.
-Click on the workflow to view the output from eaach step.
+Click on the workflow to view the output from each step.

 ![Actions_test](/images/actions_test.png)